Skip to content

 Indie or small team that wants to ship one or two browser agents without a per-bot billSkyvern (self-host)Cost curve scales with task volume rather than bot count; LLM bill is the only variable.

-Skyvern Cloud is the hosted version of the same engine, which removes the AGPL self-host obligation for embedders willing to pay for it.
-We will replace this with an affiliate slug once a partnership is registered.
+Skyvern Cloud is the hosted version of the same engine.
+It removes the Section 13 self-host obligation for embedders willing to pay for it, which is precisely the commercial-license escape the AGPL is designed to sell.

 Side-by-side rubric